hat is a paramedic?

 Advanced EMT.
 (Old EMT-I, I-85, or I-99) WSU does not offer experiential credit or accelerated progression for EMT-I or IA students.
 Three reasons: 1) the quality of the courses around Utah and the nation are so variable we cannot assume the required competencies were mastered; 2) When the 1999 National Standard Curriculum came out, EMT-I no longer meshed correctly in a "stair-step" approach.
 3) Paramedic level practice involves heavy use of assessment based management and critical thinking.
 For these reasons WSU reteaches the entire Advanced EMT curriculum as part of the paramedic program.

 Paramedic - As a general rule, WSU does not offer experiential credit for paramedic, however each case will be reviewed on an individual basis.
-Grades less than B- will not be considered and competency verification testing may be required.
+Grades less than B- will not be considered and competency verification testing (particularly in EKG/ACLS) may be required.
 Students coming from a CoAEMSP accredited program receive highest favor.
-Should a paramedic candidate wish to transfer paramedic credit from an uncompleted course of study, a release form must be signed for WSU to contact the previous program.
+Should a paramedic candidate wish to transfer paramedic credit from an incomplete course of study, a release form must be signed for WSU to contact the previous program.
 Students with affective domain, legal, and/or ethical issues from the previous program may not be suitable for for admission to the WSU program.

 Military / Veterans - WSU considers itself a "veteran friendly" school.
 Military personnel with a valid National Registry EMT card can be awarded reciprocity by the Utah Bureau of EMS and then apply for WSU transcript credit as stated above.
 Due to the extreme variability of armed forces medical training, military/veteran candidates will be reviewed on an individual basis.
 Since military training at times does not closely articulate with civilian offerings, course competency testing in Anatomy, Physiology, Medical Terminology and other areas may be required.
 Per accreditation standards, military/veteran candidates must meet the same prerequisite requirements as civilian students prior to participating in the paramedic core courses.
 Due to the curriculum layout, veteran candidates may have to re-accomplish all or parts of the paramedic education sequence.
 Veteran students are encouraged to competency test ("test out") of the prerequisite courses.